 The distance learning pedagogy course ran successfully during the first five-week summer session.
 If you are interested in participating the next time the course is offered, you should first attend Blackboard training sessions and use Blackboard as a supplement to an on-campus course.
-Please visit the CIT page for upcoming Blackboard workshops.
+Please visit the.
 Technology-enhanced courses help our students succeed by offering anytime, anywhere access to course materials.
 Becoming proficient with a learning management system (such as Blackboard) is your first step toward teaching online.
 Contact Maggie Burke if you wish to participate in the pedagogy course the next time it runs.

 Important Notes for Faculty

 Adjunct faculty members are recognized as playing a critically important role in providing quality education for CCRI students.
 We are providing an online resource to make your transition to CCRI a smooth and enjoyable experience while providing you with important information and support.
 Access orientation »

 The Department of Information Technology will be performing a scheduled upgrade on the Blackboard server from 8 a.m. to 4 p.m. on Tuesday, July 2.
 During this time all services at blackboard.ccri.edu will be unavailable to both faculty and students.